 House Bill 1599 (2019) expanded the ways in which Washington students can develop their course plan and show their preparation for a meaningful first step after high school.
 Beginning with the Class of 2020, students must fulfill the pathway requirement to graduate which must align with their High School and Beyond Plan.

-OSPI is working to create easy-to-use resources that school counselors can share with students, families and other staff.
-OSPIs Graduation Pathways one-pager handout shows the essentials of what a student needs to accomplish in order to “meet” that graduation pathway.
+The Graduation Pathways Handout details the essentials of what a student needs to accomplish to "meet" that graduation pathway.

 Armed Services Vocational Aptitude Battery (ASVAB) Test

 For a student who takes the ASVAB while in high school and earns at least the minimum score (31) on the Armed Forces Qualification Test (AFQT) portion of the test, the ASVAB may be used to meet the graduation pathway.

 Students may also attain an AFQT score through the Pending Internet Computerized Adaptive Test (PiCAT).
 PiCAT scores must be validated at a Military Entrance Processing Stations (MEPS).
 For more information on the PiCAT steps, please visit the State Board of Education website.

 A student may meet this graduation pathway option by completing a sequence of CTE courses

 - 2.0 high school credits in CTE courses; and

 - 2.0 credits are in the same Program Area; and